 According to Tressa Yellig, nothing revives on a hot summer day quite like kombucha.
-The proprietor of the Southeast Portland shop Salt, Fire & Time is a true believer in the effervescent fermented tea.
+The proprietor of the Southeast Portland shop Salt, Fire & Time [Update: the shop closed last spring] is a true believer in the effervescent fermented tea.
 “It’s really cleansing,” says Yellig, a graduate of Manhattan’s Natural Gourmet Institute and an expert in macrobiotic and Ayurvedic cooking.
 “But you can just enjoy it—treat it like a tangy soda with a lot of history.”

 At SFT, Yellig teaches classes on everything from making bone broth to fermenting pickles and relishes.
 But she’s quick to point out that kombucha isn’t complicated—all you need is some tea and one powerful ingredient: a SCOBY, or symbiotic colony of bacteria and yeast.
 (The powerful fermentation agents are easily found in homebrew supply shops.)
 Here, Yellig deploys a bushel of local ingredients in a seasonal kombucha.
 “It’s fresh and bright, with fruity sweetness from the strawberries,” she says.
 “Perfect for summer.”

 - 1 tbsp or 3 bags bai mu dan or other white tea

 - ½ cup nasturtium blossoms, loosely packed